Juniper/docker-saltstack-junos/README.md

 - A file defined under `pillar/<name>.sls`
 - A entry defined under `pillar/top.sls`

-Without those defined, salt-proxy deamon will work.
+Without those defined, salt-proxy deamon will not work.

 #####Directories mapping
 The local directory `pillar` is automatically mapped to the internal directory `/srv/pillar`.